pymupdf/PyMuPDF/docs/irect.rst

       :type: int

-   .. attribute:: isInfinite
+   .. attribute:: is_infinite

       *True* if rectangle is infinite, *False* otherwise.

       :type: bool

-   .. attribute:: isEmpty
+   .. attribute:: is_empty

       *True* if rectangle is empty, *False* otherwise.